rivella50/signals_article_medium/README.md

-# Using Signals
+# Using Signals State Management for async Requests in Flutter

-This is the demo project which has been built for an [article](https://medium.com/@rivella50/functional-error-handling-in-an-async-flutter-api-call-using-taskeither-c5cd416c666c) published at Medium on February 10, 2023.
+This is the demo project which has been built for an [article](https://medium.com/@rivella50/44c0dc791863) published at Medium on December 14, 2023.

 It has been tested with Flutter SDKs 3.16.x.